DShaience/ARQ/README.md

 ### ARQ (NewARQ) - Automatic Re-Qsub (The new version)
-Auto Re-Qsub for GROMACS - an automation utility script to automate GROMACS simulation submissions, processes, and healthchecks

-example: nohup perl mainND.pl &
+Auto Re-Qsub for GROMACS - an automation utility script to automate GROMACS simulation submissions, processes, and healthchecks console> nohup perl mainND.pl &
 Loads param.arq automatically, which should always be in the same working directory as mainND.pl Resubmitting GROMACS jobs on a desktop (or server) machine.
 ---------------------------------------------------------------------------